dawidhermann/flow-pipe/README.md

 **flow-pipe** is a TypeScript-first library that simplifies chaining multiple HTTP requests together.
 Each request in the chain can access and use results from previous requests, making it perfect for authentication flows, data aggregation, and sequential API calls.

+**Best suited for:** Backend services and CLI applications where sequential API calls are common.
+Can also be used in frontend applications for complex data fetching scenarios.

 ### Core Concept

 Instead of nested callbacks or complex Promise chains, flow-pipe provides a fluent API to chain requests: